Untangling Japan’s Inkan System

 For newcomers to the Japanese market, grasping the basic types of inkan is crucial for compliance and smooth operations.
 The core features and business implications of each seal type include:

 - The jitsuin (registered seal) holds the highest legal authority and is required for official company actions such as incorporation and regulatory filings.
-It must be registered with the local Legal Affairs Bureau.
+It must be registered with the local Legal Affairs Bureau as part of the company formation process.
+Under Article 228(4) of the Civil Code, a document bearing a registered seal enjoys a legal presumption of authenticity.

 - The mitome-in (unregistered daily-use seal) is typically used for internal documents and approvals that do not carry legal risk, making it less critical from a compliance standpoint.